saurabh947/AIFactChecker/PRIVACY_POLICY.md

 ## API Keys and Storage

 ### Secure Storage
-When you provide API keys for AI services (OpenAI, Google Gemini, Perplexity AI), these keys are stored securely in Chrome's built-in storage system using the `chrome.storage.local` API.
+When you provide API keys for AI services (OpenAI, Google Gemini, Perplexity AI) or YouTube services (Supadata), these keys are stored securely in Chrome's built-in storage system using the `chrome.storage.local` API.

 ### Local Storage Only
 - API keys are stored locally on your device